jar-o/salty/README.md

     ...

-The `SaltyReply` object is just a `pp::VarDictionary` with and additional method, `setId()`.
+The `SaltyReply` object is just a `pp::VarDictionary` with an additional method, `setId()`.
 It obtains the callback identifier generated in `salty.js` and ensures that when you `PostMessage(reply)` the correct JavaScript callback will be called.

 ## Running the code